ArunD/machine-learning/projects/capstone/capstone_proposal_template.md

 Most of them are aware only of Bollywood movies,which comprises of one third of the movies.
 There has been a lot of development in Gujarathi,Bengali,Marathi,Telugu,Tamil and Kannada movies,which could be enjoyed by audience who are exposed to only Bollywood movies.
 Currently there are no application or website which would suggest people of movies apart from Bollywood.
+The motto here is to provide a service which can recommend Indian regional movies.

 ### Domain Background